Wall Street muted as eyes turn to next week's Fed meeting

-The Nasdaq (.IXIC) was modestly higher, and the S&P 500 (.SPX) was essentially flat, with the latter hovering just below its record closing high, while the Dow (.DJI), weighed by healthcare stocks (.SPXHC) edged into negative territory.
+The Nasdaq was modestly higher, and the S&P 500 was essentially flat, with the latter hovering just below its record closing high, while the Dow, weighed by healthcare stocks edged into negative territory.

-Economically sensitive smallcaps (.RUT) and transports (.DJT) notched solid gains, outperforming the broader market.
+Economically sensitive smallcaps and transports notched solid gains, outperforming the broader market.

 For the week, the S&P and the Nasdaq have set a course to post gains from last Friday’s close, while the Dow was on track for a weekly loss.